 What Evidence Do You Need To Prove Walmart Was At Fault In A Slip And Fall Accident?

 So, how does an injury victim meet this burden of proof?
 This is where an experienced Florida personal injury lawyer who handles premises liability cases, including slip and falls, can be helpful.
-An injury attorney can request, through formal legal procedures, documents and conduct depositions to gather admissible evidence to prove Walmart was at fault for a slip and fall.
+An injury attorney can request, through formal legal procedures, and documents and conduct depositions to gather admissible evidence to prove Walmart was at fault for a slip and fall.

 Evidence can include: